Guaranty Trust Bank (Uganda): Overview

 As of December 2019, GT Bank Uganda had assets valued at UGX:225 billion (approx. US$58.22 million) with shareholders equity of UGX:38 billion (approx. US$9.83 million).
 That calendar year, the institution made UGX:2 billion (approx. $518,000) in pre-tax profit and UGX:1 billion (approx. $259,000) in after-tax profit, the first time the institution was profitable in the previous 12 years.
 GT Bank Uganda is a subsidiary of Guaranty Trust Bank (GTB), a Nigerian financial services conglomerate headquartered in Nigeria, with subsidiaries in several West, Central and East African countries.

 History

 GT Bank (Uganda) was founded in 2008 as Fina Bank (Uganda), a subsidiary of the Fina Bank Group based in Kenya.
 In 2013, the Group sold 70 percent shareholding to GTB for a cash consideration of US$100 million.
 In January 2014, the bank rebranded to its current name to reflect its current shareholding.

+GT bank was established in 2008 as Fina Bank Uganda, a unit of the Kenya based Fina Bank Group.